-The Energy & Utilities Management Group oversees the administration of the LEED process for campus.
+The Engineering & Utilities Management Group oversees the administration of the LEED process for campus.
 In collaboration with project teams, Staff ensures projects attain certification.

 LEED stands for Leadership in Energy and Environmental Design.
 This is the US Green Building Council rating system which includes certification for new building construction or renovation projects as well as projects to improve operations and maintenance within an existing building.
 The focus is on people, planet and profit in order to make the most efficient use of resources, while maintaining a healthy indoor and outdoor environment and producing a cost-effective, high-performing building project.